Automatic actions with runs

 CP_AutomaticActions

-If a user clicks that label from the Runs or the Run logs page the Cluster node Monitor will be opened to view the current node consumption.
+By click that label, the Cluster node Monitor will be opened to view the current node consumption.

-Admins can configure the emergence of these labels and system actions for each run state ("Idle"/"Pressure") by the system-level parameters.
+Admins can configure the emergence of these labels and system actions by the system-level parameters or Cloud Pipeline API.

 "Idle" runs